cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 ~~~~~~~~~~~

 The size of the CBOR encoding (CBOR sequence) is 138 bytes.
-The point compressed public key is represented as described in {{#subpubkey-alg-encoding}}.
+The point compressed public key is represented as described in {{subpubkey-alg-encoding}}.

 ~~~~~~~~~~~
 01